 Before founding Techfocus Media in 2003, Kevin Morris had over 25 years experience in electronic engineering and electronic design automation engineering and marketing.
 Kevin is an industry-recognized expert in FPGA technology and in logic and high-level synthesis.
 He is also a private pilot, and he enjoys preparing barbecue low-and-slow over a wood fire with a dry rub and mop sauce.
 Kevin is president and founder of Techfocus Media and editor-in-chief of EE Journal, and he writes a weekly feature article.

 Prior to co-founding Techfocus Media in 2003, Laura had many years of experience as a painter, photographer, and graphic designer.
 Even though she fancies herself an artist type, she’s got an innate sense of nerdy goodness which forms the heart and soul of the Fresh Bytes phenomenon on EE Journal.
 Laura’s the one mainly responsible for the look and feel of the Techfocus Media publications.
-She also has a pilot’s license, likes to cook, and works much of the time these days from a 34′ Nordic Tug.
+She loves to cook, has a pilot’s license, but works much of the time these days from the helm of a Nordic Tug.

 Karen Simon brings over 20 years of software and semiconductor marketing and sales experience to her role at EE Journal.
 She can help you create an awesome online marketing campaign as well as field a pop fly to second base without spilling her microbrew.
 Yep, she’s that good.
 She’s a closet “Walking Dead” fan (shhh, don’t tell) and an aspiring aerial yogini.
 Karen resides in Portland, Oregon where – when it’s not raining – she loves to get lost in the woods.